zombofant/pyxwf/docs/plugins/basic.rst

 The nodes represents a directory of tree nodes which can be accessed by appending their ``@name`` to the path of the directory node, separated by a ``/``.
-If a name is requested which does not match the name of any child node, a :cls:`PyXWF.Errors.HTTP.NotFound` error is raised.
+If a name is requested which does not match the name of any child node, a :class:`~PyXWF.Errors.NotFound` error is raised.

 ``<dir:node />`` and ``<dir:tree />`` nodes **require** a child node whose
 ``@name`` is the empty string (or unset).